 47900 Highway 1

-Executive chef Elizabeth Murray and pastry chef Ben Spungin use exceptional ingredients, many grown on site, to deliver a unique gastronomic take on the Big Sur experience.
-Dinner features a 4-course prix fixe menu and the 9-course Taste of Big Sur tasting menu; lunch offers 3-course and 5-course options.
-Choose from almost 3,000 different wines from the Wine Spectator Grand Award winning wine list.
-Arrive before sunset for breathtaking views from this iconic restaurant’s floor-to-ceiling windows and cliff-side terrace.
-Open daily for lunch 12:15–2:30pm, dinner 5:30–9pm.
+Executive chef Elizabeth Murray uses exceptional ingredients, many grown on site, to deliver a unique gastronomic take on the Big Sur experience.
+Lunch offers a 3-course prix fixe menu, while dinner features a 4-course prix fixe menu.
+Choose from almost 3,000 different wines from the Wine Spectator Grand Award-winning wine list.
+Arrive before sunset for breathtaking views from this iconic restaurant’s floor-to-ceiling windows and cliffside terrace.
+Open daily for lunch noon–2:30pm, dinner 5:30–9pm.
 Advanced reservations required.
 Please note that dinner guests will not be admitted before 5pm.